hugoledoux/mywebsite/_posts/2015-04-07-fiddling-biblatex.md

 > B. N. Delaunay.
 Sur la sphère vide. *Izvestia Akademia Nauk SSSR, Otdelenie Matematicheskii i Estestvennyka Nauk*, 7:793–800, 1934.

 > D. H. Douglas and T. K. Peucker.
-Algorithms for the reduction of the number of points re- quired to represent a digitized line or its caricature.
-The Canadian Cartographer, 10(2):112– 123, 1973.
+Algorithms for the reduction of the number of points re- quired to represent a digitized line or its caricature. *The Canadian Cartographer*, 10(2):112– 123, 1973.

 If biblatex is used "out-of-the-box", with the style *authoryear-icomp*, this is what is obtained:

 > Delaunay, Boris N. (1934).
 "Sur la sphère vide".
-In: Izvestia Akademia Nauk SSSR, Otdelenie Matem- aticheskii i Estestvennyka Nauk 7, pp. 793–800.
+In: *Izvestia Akademia Nauk SSSR, Otdelenie Matem- aticheskii i Estestvennyka Nauk* 7, pp. 793–800.

 > Douglas, D. H. and T. K. Peucker (1973).
 "Algorithms for the reduction of the number of points required to represent a digitized line or its caricature".
-In: The Canadian Cartographer 10.2, pp. 112–123.
+In: *The Canadian Cartographer* 10.2, pp. 112–123.

 Several things are annoying and these can be fixed as follows: